aantron/ocaml.org/data/planet/ocamlpro/generating-static-and-portable-executables-with-ocaml.md

 </code></pre>
 </blockquote>
 <h3>The other cases: turning to manual linking</h3>
 <p>Sometimes you can't use the above: the automatic linking options may need to be tweaked for static libraries, your app may still need dynlinking support at some point, or you may not have the musl option.
-On macOS, for example, the libc doesn't have a static version at all (and the <code>-static</code> option of <code>ld</code> is explicitely &quot;only used building the kernel&quot;).
+On macOS, for example, the libc doesn't have a static version at all (and the <code>-static</code> option of <code>ld</code> is explicitely "only used building the kernel").
 Let's get our hands dirty and see how to use a mixed static/dynamic linking scheme.
 First, we examine how OCaml does the linking usually:</p>
 <p>The linking options are passed automatically by OCaml, using information that is embedded in the <code>cm(x)a</code> files, for example:</p>
 <pre><code class="language-shell-session">$ ocamlobjinfo $(opam var lwt:lib)/unix/lwt_unix.cma |head
 File ~/.opam/4.11.0/lib/lwt/unix/lwt_unix.cma